 2016

 Founding Principal, Nadine Senior MBE, dies at the age of 79 (04 October 1939-28 January 2016).
-A memorial service was held at Lawnswood Crematorium chapel lead by the Reverend Roger Quick.
-John Travis, Alison Beckett (former Vice-Principal of the school) and Tanya Cusan-Espinosa (one of the school’s early pupils) also took part in the service.
-Representatives from across the dance world attend the service.
+A memorial service is held at Lawnswood Crematorium Chapel led by the Reverend Roger Quick.
+John Travis, Alison Beckett (former Vice-Principal of the school) and Tanya Cusan-Espinosa (one of the school’s early pupils) also take part in the service.
+Representatives from across the dance world attend.

 National Student Survey (NSS) ranks the Conservatoire for Dance and Drama joint No. 1 performing arts conservatoire for student satisfaction.

-30th Anniversary Celebration Event of the NSCD in the Riley Theatre, including a photographic exhibition and performances by Namron, graduates and guests.
+NSCD 30th Anniversary Celebration Event held at Riley Theatre, including a photographic exhibition and performances by Namron, graduates and guests.

 NSCD secures Erasmus funding to set up international exchanges.